AuthorCarpentry/FSCI-2019/01-getting-started.md

 with `slidy_presentation`.
 This is a html presentation that you can use in any web browser.

-Tomorrow we'll start working with an actual research report !
+Tomorrow we'll start working with an actual research report!

 Next: [Basic Markdown](02-markdown.html)